girish17/op-slack-connector/README.md

 7. Using the above IP address create a Slack app and bot in https://api.slack.com and install it to the workspace
 8. Run the op-slack-connector code in VS code `^F5`
 9. Follow the demo below to test the working
 10. Make any code changes and raise a pull request
+11. To see the flowchart: Open the [LogTimeFlow.xml](LogTimeFlow.xml) file in www.draw.io

 # Demo
 ![Demo](demo_op_slack_connector.gif)